-Icelandair and WOW Air both offer non-stop flights from New York to Keflavik, the international airport serving Iceland’s capital, Reykjavik.
+Icelandair offers non-stop flights from New York to Keflavik, the international airport serving Iceland’s capital, Reykjavik.
 I definitely recommend renting a car during your trip.
 Orange Car Rental is a great local option offering 4WD vehicles with snow-studded tires (perfect for winter).
 Their office is 5 minutes from the airport terminal, so a representative will pick you up at baggage claim upon arrival.

 Where to Stay

 Many people choose to stay in Reykjavik and book several day trips to the country with various tour operators.
 This is definitely an easy way to coordinate your visit, especially for a shorter trip.
 However the city of Reykjavik is relatively small and the list of “must-see” attractions, for the most part, falls outside the city limits.
 If you can swing it, I definitely recommend staying at one of the hotels in the countryside.